Phone888.995.7575

 What if you find the perfect home but haven’t sold your current home yet?
 How will you get the money you need?
 This is the exact scenario where a bridge loan might come in handy.

-What is a bridge loan?
+What is a bridge loan for real estate?

 In the simplest terms, a bridge loan is a short-term home loan used to bridge the time between purchasing your new home and selling your old home.
 In practice, things get a little more complicated.